-APRA expects RSE licensees to manage their investments in the best financial interests of members.
-To support transparency and benchmarking of investment returns, fees and costs, APRA will continue to publish the Heatmap and closely supervise and hold RSE licensees to account for meeting their legal and prudential obligations for outcomes to members.
+APRA expects RSE licensees to manage investments and expenses in the best financial interests of members.
+To support transparency and benchmarking of investment returns and fees and costs, APRA will continue to publish the Heatmap and closely supervise and hold RSE licensees to account in meeting their obligations to members.

-It is important to note that the Heatmap does not provide information on all the relevant factors that should be considered in assessing the outcomes or appropriateness of a particular MySuper product.
-Accordingly, the Heatmap should not be used in isolation to inform decisions regarding an individual employer, adviser or member's choice of a MySuper product.'
+The Heatmap does not provide information on all the relevant factors that should be considered in assessing the outcomes or appropriateness of a particular MySuper product to an individual's circumstances.
+Accordingly, the Heatmap should not be used in isolation to inform decisions regarding an individual employer, adviser or member's choice of a particular MySuper product.